StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - Partitions are left closed and right open.
 The left boundary of the first partition is of minimum value.
 - NULL value is stored only in partitions that contain minimum values.
 When the partition containing the minimum value is deleted, NULL values can no longer be imported.
 - Partition columns can either be single columns or multiple columns.
 The partition values are the default minimum values.
-- When only one column is specified as the partitioning column, you can set `MAXVALUE` as the upper bound for the partition column in the most recent partition.
+- When only one column is specified as the partitioning column, you can set `MAXVALUE` as the upper bound for the partitioning column in the most recent partition.

 Please note: